mebn/biljettsystem/README.md

 # When both frontend and backend is running in background...
 You can now make server side actions via the client side UI.
 Navigate to API Testing.

 Note: POST and DELETE requests do not work well with demos like this, as our data is stored in a C# class and not in a database, causing our data to get wiped out every time we make a new call.
+Further development here depends on database implementation.

 ## Resources